 Please note: Once the student has fully registered to study their degree programme with Lancaster University, we will not be able to liaise with anyone else on the student's behalf without their express permission due to data protection.
 In line with this, we prefer to liaise with applicants directly as this models the communication we will have with students in future.
 You might find it helpful to encourage the student to be proactive in communicating with university staff.
 Read our data protection policy for more information.

-Lancaster University requires supporting evidence of a disability in order to provide support to students.
-You can support the student by helping them to obtain this evidence, and get it to us in advance of their start date.
-Check our Registering with the Disability and Inclusive Practice Service page to find out what evidence is needed.
+Lancaster University may require supporting information about a disability in order to provide support to students.
+You can support the student by helping them to obtain this supporting information, and get it to us in advance of their start date.
+Check our information about how to tell the university about a disability to find out what information is needed.

-Disabled Students Allowance (DSA) is a form of financial support that UK students with disabilities may be able to access.
+Disabled Students' Allowance (DSA) is a form of financial support that UK students with disabilities may be able to access.
 You can read more about it on our Lancaster Support Processes page and on the DSA website.

 Some students may be unsure if they would be entitled to DSA.
 If you are unsure, check out the DSA website, or contact us for a discussion about whether the student is likely to benefit from DSA.